Updated by Alex Fornuto

 - You’ll receive a brief response acknowledging your submission.

-- We will do a technical review of your material.
+- If accepted, we will do a technical review of your material.
 This will take a few days.

-- We will do a copy review of the article.
+- We will do a copy edit of the article.
 This will take a few days.

 - You may receive questions or comments from us, or a request for a resubmission with a few changes.

-- We will let you know that your article has been chosen for publication and send you the final version we are planning to publish.
+- We will then send you the final version of the article before publication.
 You will have 36 hours to respond and approve our publication of the final version.

 - If you respond positively (non-response will be taken as a go-ahead to publish), we will publish the article and give you the cash or Linode credit.